cvc5/cvc5/INSTALL.rst

 which modifies how the wasm and glue code are built and how they behave.
 An ``-s`` should precede each flag.

+For example, to generate a HTML page, use:

 .. code:: bash

   ./configure.sh --static --static-binary --auto-download --wasm=HTML --name=prod